igorseabra4/HeroesPowerPlant/HeroesPowerPlant/readme.md

 Press F1 or click the status bar to display the view config window.
 Here you can set the view's position, rotation, movement speed (interval), draw distance, field of view and height to display the quadtree.

 ## Mod Loader Config Editor (F2)
-* This editor allows you to create a new or open an existing Stage.json configuration file for the default Reloaded Mod Loader Generic Stage Injection Mod.
+* This editor allows you to create a new or open an existing Stage.json configuration file for the default Reloaded II Stage Injection Mod.
 * You can choose a level preset (required for the correct spline and position pointers to be saved) and edit start positions, ending positions and bragging positions for all teams.
-You can get the original positions from the EXE using Heroes Tweaker.
-* Note that splines will not work on levels which did not previously contain them.
 * You can open Config.cc files (legacy Heroes Mod Loader Generic Stage Injection Mod) as well, but not save them.
+* From this dialog, you can also view the Spline Editor, Ranking Requirements Editor and EXE Extractor.
+* You can use the EXE Extractor to get Start Positions and Splines from the Tsonic_win.exe file.

+### Spline Editor
+The spline editor allows you to view, choose the type of, delete and import new splines from OBJ files.
+* Splines will be loaded from the Splines.json file located in the same directory as your CC or JSON file (a new one will be created if it doesn't exist).
+* When importing, make sure your OBJ file contains only one spline.
+* The importer will try to guess the type of the spline you are importing based on the OBJ file name.
+The words it looks for are "loop", "rail", "grind" and "ball".
+If none of these words are found, the spline type will be set to Null.
+* You can edit the rotation values for individual splines points or automatically calculate them for one spline or all of them.

 ## Level Editor (F3)
 * For Heroes: this tool allows you to create new, open and edit .ONE level model archives and *_blk.bin visibility files.